zoom-c/docs/trezor-faq/differences.rst

  - FBI or other enforcement agency confiscates coins

- - Web wallet provider points to TOS violation and takes coins
+ - Web wallet provider points to ToS violation and takes coins

  - Owners of web wallet company run away with coins